 How to install Spotify PWA

-For installations of Spotify PWA, or Desktop PWAs in general, you need an up-to-date Chrome or Microsoft Edge.
-As of now, these are the only two browsers that allow for installations of PWA on desktop.
+For installations of Spotify PWA, or Desktop PWAs in general, you need an up-to-date Chrome, Microsoft Edge, or Firefox (with a little tweak).
+As of now, these are the only three browsers that allow for installations of PWA on desktop.

-Once you have the needed requirements for PWA, head over to the Spotify PWA address page and look for the (+) icon:
+Once you have satisfied all the necessary requirements for installations of PWA, head over to the Spotify PWA address page and look for the (+) icon:

 After clicking the (+) button, a pop-up will be shown asking for your permission.

-And that’s it.
-The installation process of PWA is pretty quick so you should see a Spotify icon immediately after on the desktop.
+Click on Install and that’s it.
+The installation process for PWA is pretty quick so you should see a Spotify icon immediately after on your desktop.

 PWA vs Desktop App: What’s The Difference?

-You might be catching yourself wondering, why try PWA when Spotify already has a desktop app?
-The same question was asked by us and spurred by which we then started working on this article in order to deliver the best possible answer to music-lovers out there.
+You might be wondering, why try PWA when Spotify already has a desktop app?
+That same question was asked by us and, spurred by which, we then started working on this article in order to deliver the best possible answer to music enthusiasts out there.
 One thing for certain, we can tell you, is that Spotify has really stepped up their game with their PWA version.

 The Old Monotone UI is No More

 Visually, we feel that Spotify PWA is more polished and vastly different compared to its desktop app counterpart.
-It is also more reactive, adaptive and more responsive; the in-app animations are improved and makes for an effortless experience.
+It is also more reactive, adaptive and more responsive; the in-app animations are improved; together these changes make for an effortless and tailored experience.

-Especially, your background colors are now adaptable to your needs as you progress through the PWA, making your experience more personalized and unique—as a music player should be.
+Your background colors are now adapable to your album genres and change colors accordingly, making your experience more personalized and unique—as a music player should be.

 A Total Functionality Revamp